pierrewuethrich/pierrewuethrich.github.io/general.md

 ---
 layout: page
 title: General Posts
-subtitle: Here are all posts that do not fit into other categories
+subtitle: All posts that do not fit into any of the other categories
 ---

 Content to come soon!